About

 Return to top

-A. 6.1 When I add a master, I get a "Hostname doesn't exist error"
+A. 6.1 When I add a system to the allowed list of systems, I get a "Hostname doesn't exist error"

-When you attempt to add a master, Input Director will check if the hostname you have entered exists.
-You need to re-check the name of the slave you are trying to add.
+When you attempt to add a system to the access control list, Input Director will check if the hostname you have entered exists.
+You need to re-check the name of the system you are trying to add.
 Have a look at

 determining a computer's name to ensure you have entered it correctly.
-You may need to enter the complete name of the host (e.g. if your computer is master.personalnetwork.org.au, make sure enter the complete name, not just 'master').
+You may need to enter the complete name of the host (e.g. if your computer is bob.personalnetwork.org.au, make sure enter the complete name, not just 'bob').

 Return to top